UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 **Tyler:** I don't know, but I think we can name it a Chuba Punk.

 **Algy:** Polymorph.
 Let's name it a Polymorph.
-This is how we came up with the name Polymoprh.
-So you're about to name it a Chuba Punk.
+This is how we came up with the name Polymorph.

 **Ryan:** They really should be— George Punks, but that's okay.